Mastero-konnect1/Mastero-Konnect-V1/README.md

 3. **Verify installation**

-   You should see the Mastero Konnect homepage with the navigation menu and landing sections.
+   You should see the Innov Karo homepage with the navigation menu and landing sections.

 ## Project Structure